mldbai/mldb/container_files/assets/www/doc/builtin/procedures/Accuracy.md

 for that label.
 The `weighted_statistics` represents the average of the per-label statistics, weighted by each label's support value.

-The `confusion_matrix` is indexed by true label and then by predicted label.

 Here is a sample output:

 ```